CRAZY FOR GRAVELING

-Road cycling is exciting because you’re out in nature and can always discover new routes.
-Gravel is more than just an alternative to road biking, Sarah Kastenhuber and Daniel Federspiel agree.
+Road cycling captivates because you’re out in nature, constantly discovering new routes.
+Sarah Kastenhuber and Daniel Federspiel agree that gravel biking is more than just an alternative to road biking.
 It’s an evolution.
-Even more nature, a more intense experience, and technically more challenging trails.
+Even more nature, an even more intense experience, and technically more challenging paths.
 And gravel riding takes you to places you would never reach on asphalt.

-On the road and the track, the Pushbikers are well known.
-For two seasons, we were also present with our own MTB team.
-Gravel, however, is “a new place” that we are discovering together with our elite athletes.
-Their experiences are ours as well, and we are all the more excited that Daniel and Sarah have both qualified for the UCI Gravel World Championship this October in the Dutch province of Limburg.
-It is their moment, and we are already celebrating it with them.
+The Pushbikers are well known on the road and the track.
+For two seasons, we also had our own MTB team.
+But gravel riding is a “new territory” that we are exploring together with our elite athletes Daniel, Jaro, Moritz, Emma, and Laura.
+Their experiences are our experiences, and we’re especially excited that Daniel and Sarah have both qualified for the UCI Gravel World Championship this October in the Dutch province of Limburg.
+It’s their moment — one we’re already proud to celebrate with them.

 Sarah

-“Until 2023, I was primarily focused on road cycling.
-Then a health-related break forced me to step away from the sport almost entirely.
-Everything changed in July of last year: with my Argon 18 Krypton, I not only got back on the bike – I discovered a completely new side of cycling through gravel riding.
+“Until 2023, I was mainly focused on road cycling.
+Then a health-related break forced me to almost completely step away from the sport.
+Last July, everything changed: with my Argon18 Krypton, I not only got back on the bike—but through gravel riding, I discovered a whole new side of cycling.
 It didn’t just bring back the joy of riding, it sparked a new passion.
-What started as occasional rides to disconnect from everyday life has, since the beginning of the year, developed into structured training – with the goal of lining up at races once again.
+What started as occasional rides to unwind from daily life has, since the beginning of the year, developed into structured training—with the goal of racing again.

-At first, I was unsure of where I stood in this new discipline.
-In the first two races of the series at Lake Wörthersee and in Aachen, I cautiously started in the elite category.
-At Gravel Suisse in Switzerland – with 3,300 meters of elevation over 103 kilometers – I finished 3rd in my age group and secured my ticket to the World Championships.
-Now, the focus is fully on preparation – and who knows, maybe I’ll even qualify for the elite category.
-I’m grateful for the exchange and support I receive from the Maloja Pushbikers, and for the opportunity to experience this new chapter in cycling with such a strong team.”
+At first, I wasn’t sure where I stood in this new discipline.
+At the first two races of the series at Wörthersee and in Aachen, I cautiously started in the Elite category.
+At Gravel Suisse in Switzerland, with 3,300 meters of elevation over 103 kilometers, I finished 3rd in my age group—securing my ticket to the World Championships.
+Now, the focus is entirely on preparation—and who knows, maybe I can even qualify in the Elite category.
+I’m grateful for the exchange I get with the Maloja Pushbikers, for the support, and for the opportunity to experience this new chapter in cycling with such a strong team.”

 Daniel

-“I spent 19 years on the mountain bike, four years on the road bike, and now this year I’ve taken up gravel riding.
-For me, gravel combines the best of both worlds: the endurance and speed of road cycling – paired with the technique and adventure of mountain biking.
-You ride on a variety of surfaces, from gravel roads to singletracks, sometimes even over roots and rocks.
-It’s not just about power, but also about bike balance, line choice, and tire setup – all skills that I truly enjoy.
+“I spent 19 years on the MTB, four years on the road bike, and this year I’m on the gravel bike.
+Gravel, for me, combines the best of both worlds: the endurance and speed of road cycling—paired with the technique and adventure of MTB.
+You ride on varying surfaces, from gravel tracks to single trails, sometimes even over roots and rocks.
+It’s not just about power, but also bike balance, line choice, and tire setup—all skills that give me incredible joy.”

-For this discipline, you need a lot of endurance, solid riding technique – which I bring from my MTB background – and the ability to adapt to changing conditions: from wet forest trails to dusty paths.
-My gravel bike is almost as fast as a road bike, but built for off-road terrain – a combination that excites and motivates me.
+For this discipline, you need a lot of endurance, solid riding skills—which I bring from MTB—and the willingness to adapt to different conditions: from wet forest floors to dusty paths.
+My gravel bike is almost as fast as a road bike, yet fully capable off-road—a combination that excites and drives me.

-I was able to qualify for the World Championships in Dutch Limburg at my very first gravel race in 2025.
-Alongside the Ötztaler Cycle Marathon, the Gravel World Championships are my second big goal.
-I’m currently ranked 26th overall in the Gravel World Series – despite having only competed in five of the 24 qualifier events so far.
-I’m confident that I can move further up in the upcoming races.”
+I was able to qualify for the World Championships in Limburg, Netherlands, at my very first gravel race in 2025.
+Besides the Ötztaler Cycling Marathon, the Gravel Worlds is my second big goal.
+Currently, I’m ranked 26th overall in the Gravel World Series—even though I’ve only raced in five of the 24 qualifier events so far.
+I’m confident I can move further up in the upcoming races.”

 — Nele Hüttig